Updated on 2024-05-29 GMT+08:00

 • If you have never enabled the resource recorder, no resources will be available for evaluation.

-• If you have enabled the resource recorder and a monitoring scope is specified, only resources within the monitoring scope can be evaluated with a rule.
+• If you have enabled the resource recorder and a monitoring scope is configured, only resources within the monitoring scope can be evaluated.

-• If you enable the resource recorder and then disable it after a period of time, only resource data collected during the period when the resource recorder is enabled can be evaluated with a rule.
+• If you enable the resource recorder and then disable it after a period of time, only resource data collected during the period when the resource recorder is enabled can be evaluated.

 For details about how to enable and configure the resource recorder, see Configuring the Resource Recorder.

-This section describes how to create a custom rule by following steps:
+This section describes how to create a custom rule by performing the following two procedures:

 2. Adding a Custom Rule